sayofthelor/flixel-shadertoy-shader-lr/readme.md

 # FlxShaderToyShader

-This allows use of glsl code from shadertoy in haxe flixel without needing to port it.
+the other thing but it's an flxshader now lmaoooooo This allows use of glsl code from shadertoy in haxe flixel without needing to port it.

 ## Install